hypothesis/h-matchers/README.md

 Any.url("http://example.com/path?a=b#anchor", host=Any())  # Allow any host
 ```

-#### Matching query parameters
+#### Matching URL queries

-You can specify the query parameters in a number of different ways:
+You can specify the query in a number of different ways:

 ```python
 Any.url(query='a=1&a=2&b=2')